claudiospizzi/DSCPullServerWeb/README.md

 ## Versions

-### Unreleased
+### 1.1.0

 * Add Windows Firewall rule for the DSC Pull Server Web port
-* Change target .NET Framework from v4.5.2 to v4.5. to match the pre-installed .NET Framework on Windows Server 2012 and higher.
+* Change target .NET Framework from v4.5.2 to v4.5. to match the pre-installed version on Windows Server 2012 and later
 * Implement IIS Windows Authentication configuration
+* Add a confirm dialog before deleting configurations and modules

 ### 1.0.2